FuelLabs/intro-to-sway/README.md

 require(sender.unwrap() == owner.unwrap(), InvalidError::OnlyOwner);
 ```

-We can also ensure that there are funds to send using the `this_balance` function from the standard library.
+We can also ensure that there are funds to send using the `this_balance` function from the standard library, which returns the balance of this contract.

 ```rust
 let amount = this_balance(BASE_ASSET_ID);